qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 {{< img src="/images/cloud-observability-grafana-spring-boot/screenshot-request-latency-exemplar2.png.svg" alt="Spring Boot Demo dashboard Exemplar Mouse Over" >}}

+Note how exemplars represent the bridge from aggregated metrics to request-based traces and subsequent detailed logs.
 Then, clicking the "View in Tempo" button takes you to the trace of the recorded exemplar:

 {{< img src="/images/cloud-observability-grafana-spring-boot/screenshot-tempo.png.svg" alt="Trace viewed in Tempo" >}}